-McKenzie Friends are not regulated—their activities are not controlled.
+The activities of McKenzie Friends are not controlled.
 Anyone can call themselves a McKenzie Friend.
 Some McKenzie Friends have professional qualifications in law or in other subjects.
 Others do not.

 How are you protected if you use a McKenzie Friend?

-McKenzie Friends are not regulated.
-So, even when you pay for a legal service from a McKenzie Friend, if things go wrong you will not have the same protections as you would if you had hired a regulated lawyer.
-See our interactive chart to learn more.
+If you use legal services provided by a McKenzie Friend, and things go wrong, you will not have the same protections that you would if you had used a regulated firm.
+See our legal options page to learn more.

 If a McKenzie Friend is a member of the Society of Professional McKenzie Friends, they must follow a code of conduct and have professional indemnity insurance.
 This gives you at least some protection if they fail to meet the Society's standards.

-Even if a McKenzie Friend is not a member of the Society, they could spell out terms and conditions and be insured.
-However, most non-members don’t have insurance to cover claims if anything goes wrong.
-And they don’t have to follow a code of conduct.
+A McKenzie Friend could explain their terms and conditions to you and be insured.
+However, most don't have insurance to cover claims if anything goes wrong.
+And they don't have to follow a code of conduct.
 This means there are no rules stating how they must behave.